Shakespeare said, “Nothing is either good or bad, but thinking makes it so.”

 As you compassionately examine areas of your life where polarities exist, consider what brilliant breakthroughs might be awaiting if you’re willing to start pausing, becoming curious, listening more and including “and” as often as you include “or” in your debates.
 Many things are true at once.

-WANT TO MAKE YOUR SELF-CARE A PRIORITY?
-HERE ARE THREE OPPORTUNITIES!
+READY TO MAKE YOUR SELF-CARE A PRIORITY?
+HERE ARE FOUR OPPORTUNITIES!

 Subscribe here to Live Inside Out, a weekly blog written by mindfulness coach/author/speaker and self-care evangelist Renée Peterson Trudeau.
-Passionate about helping men and women find balance through the art/science of self-care, Renee has been facilitating transformational, high-impact workshops for Fortune 500 companies, national nonprofits/conferences and organizations worldwide for 25 years.
+Passionate about helping men and women find balance through the art/science of self-care, Renee has been facilitating high-impact, interactive workshops for Fortune 500 companies, national nonprofits/conferences and organizations/teams worldwide for 25 years.
 Her work has appeared in The New York Times, Fast Company, Good Housekeeping, US News & World Report, AARP, Spirituality & Health and more.
-She and her team have certified more than 400 facilitators in 10 countries around the globe to lead self-renewal groups for women based on her pioneering self-care curriculum.
+She and her team have certified more than 450 facilitators in 10 countries around the globe to lead self-renewal groups/retreats based on her pioneering self-care curriculum.
 She’s the author of two books on life balance including the award-winning The Mother’s Guide to Self-Renewal: How to Reclaim, Rejuvenate and Re-Balance Your Life.
-She and her husband live in Western North Carolina and Austin, Texas and are enjoying a new empty nest.
-Her latest venture is Wild Souls Nature Adventures.
+She and her husband live in Western North Carolina; her latest venture is Wild Souls Nature Adventures.
 More on Renee here.